daviddahl/david-dahl/index.md

     **_Software Engineer_**

+    - Re-factored the in-house special effects teaching CMS, LOIS
-    - Built Python / Django / ffmpeg-based tools for training artists, software engineers and other technical staff at ILM, LucasArts, Lucas Animation and Lucasfilm
+    - LOIS is built in Python, Django, Postgresql and ffmpeg for training artists, software engineers and other technical staff at ILM / Lucasfilm

 Skills
 ------